TheTrainingBoss/Sitefinity-Developers-Workshop/Working with Pages/readme.md

 *ContentManager* and so on.
 The manager object *GetManager()* method returns a single manager instance that you can use to get, create and delete the content type you're working with.
-In this example, the PageManager *GetPageNodes()* method returns a list of PageNode objects and binds the data to the list box.
+In this example, the PageManager *GetPageDataList()* method returns a list of PageNode objects and binds the data to the list box.

-Next, login to the Sitefinity backend, then navigate to MyPageList.aspx.\
+Next, login to the Sitefinity backend, then navigate to this new page.

 The list box displays all page titles from the site, including front and backend pages, unpublished pages and deleted pages that are in the recycle bin.